Paradoxdruid/pyllelic/pyllelic_notebook.md

 <!-- #region hidden=true -->
 Notes:

-* cores is number of processor cores, adjust for your system
+* `cores` is number of processor cores, adjust for your system
-* instead of `out.bam` use a filename that encodes cell-line and tissue.
-Our convention is: `fh_CELLLINE_TISSUE.TERT.bam`
+* We recommend renaming your `.bam` file to encode cell-line and tissue.
+Our convention is: `fh_CELLLINE_TISSUE.REGION.bam`

 Next, we need to sort and index the bam file using samtools functions.
 <!-- #endregion -->